filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 }
 ```

+If the caller specifies a deal which has never existed, settlement fails with the `USR_NOT_FOUND` code.
 If the caller specifies a deal which has not yet activated nor expired, settlement succeeds but has no effect.
-If the caller specifies a deal which has expired (not activated in time) or already terminated or completed,
+If the caller specifies a deal which has expired (not activated in time) or already completed,
-settlement fails with the `USR_NOT_FOUND` exit code (regardless of whether cron has removed the deal proposal from state).
+settlement fails with the `EX_DEAL_EXPIRED` exit code (regardless of whether cron has removed the deal proposal from state).
+It is an error to specify a deal that has been marked for termination but not yet cleaned up by cron,
+and doing so will result in an abort with `USR_ILLEGAL_ARGUMENT`.
+This situation is only transiently possible in the period immediately after this proposal is deployed.

 ### Immediate clean-up on termination
 The existing built-in market actor `OnMinerSectorsTerminate` method is changed to